f0ti/impasse/docs/source/index.rst

 Color
 -----
   **color** is a boolean data type, either True for the White player or False for the Black player

 Piece
 -----
   **PieceType**
     piece type is an integer data type, 1 for the single pieces, 2 for the double (stacked) pieces

   **PieceSymbols**, **PieceNames**
-  since the engine is a console app, the peice symbols are represented by the "⛀", "⛁" and "⛂", "⛃" UNICODE characters respectively for the black and white and black pieces for each of the piece types
+    since the engine is a console app, the piece symbols are represented by the "⛀", "⛁" and "⛂", "⛃" UNICODE characters respectively for the white and black pieces for each of the piece types

     (0 index of the list is skipped so to ease the element access using the PieceType (int) as indices)

 Square
 ------